johanneswseitz/event-sourcing-in-practice/pages/slides/06-how-eventsourcing-works/10-side-effects.md

 How do we deal with side effects?

-- Leave side effect to the command handler
+- Leave side effect to the Command Handler
 {.slide}
 - Record result as domain event, if necessary
 {.slide}